chrrasmussen/Idris2-Erlang/README.md

 ## License

-The Idris 2 compiler is licensed as BSD 3-clause.
+The Idris 2 compiler is licensed as BSD 3-Clause.
 See [idris2/LICENSE](idris2/LICENSE).

-The Erlang code generator is derived from the Idris 2 compiler and is licensed as BSD 3-clause.
+The Erlang code generator is derived from the Idris 2 compiler and is licensed as BSD 3-Clause.
 See [LICENSE](LICENSE).

 ---

 Footnotes:

 [1] `bitstring` is not supported as a separate data type.
-The data types that require an arity, such as tuples and functions, have a maximum arity of `8`.
+Some data types, such as tuples and functions, include a size/arity in their names: These data types are currently limited to a maximum size/arity of `8`.